-As soon as practicable, after directing the contractor to proceed, a confirming purchase order should be prepared.
+As soon as practical, after directing the contractor to proceed, a confirming purchase order should be prepared.

-Prepare a written determination for signature by the Chief Supply Chain Officer or designated representative indicating the nature of the emergency, the reason for selection of the particular contractor and include such determination with the file.
-Emergency procurements exceeding

-\$10,000 must be approved by William & Mary Supply Chain Services, in advance of purchase or as soon as possible after emergency is stabilized.
+Prepare a written determination for signature by the AVP of Supply Chain Services or designated representative indicating the nature of the emergency, the reason for selection of the particular contractor and include such determination with the file.
+Emergency procurements exceeding\$10,000 must be approved by William & Mary Supply Chain Services, in advance of purchase or as soon as possible after the emergency is stabilized.

 - e) Reverse Auction: The purchase of goods or nonprofessional services, but not construction or professional services, may be made by reverse auctioning (Governing Rules §5.J) - f) Public Auction: Upon a determination made in advance by the Institution and set forth in writing that the purchase of goods, products, or commodities from a public auction sale is in the best interest of the public; such items may be purchased at the auction, including online public auctions.
-(Governing Rules §5.I) - g) Contract Extensions: All contract extensions shall not exceed 2 years and shall be approved by the Chief Supply Chain Officer and shall be executed by both the contractor and W&M.
+(Governing Rules §5.I) - g) Contract Extensions: All contract extensions shall not exceed 2 years and shall be approved by the AVP of Supply Chain Services and shall be executed by both the contractor and W&M.